uchuuio/disbott/Readme.md

 - With commands like `!lolcurrentgame=[summonername]` we should also `!lolcurrentgame=@[discorduser]` (y)
 - LCS Alerts
 - Maybe replace the current game message or add to it with a link to op.gg or something to see the full team. (y)
+- Maybe change `!elvis` to just be `!playmusic=[path]` and people can then do whatever.
+Tie this in with a songdb, register songs and then play them.
+- I wonder if the bot can download files sent to it, might be worth doing that when registering songs above